outmatic/SatispayDotNet/README.md

 new SatispayClient(keyId, privateKey, false)
 ```
 To generate the keyId and privateKey, please follow the documentation.
 N.B.
 If you use .NET Core 3.1 or earlier, you must pass the private key without the header (-----BEGIN RSA PRIVATE KEY-----) and footer (-----END RSA PRIVATE KEY-----).
-Pay also attention to crlf, which must be included.
+Pay also attention to line endings, which must be included.

 If you want to check if the keys have been setup correctly, you can test the authentication:
 ```